“Beware of Cheap Imitations”

 Why should I give in to these criminals and their psychological bullying?

 The irony of this situation isn’t lost on us, given that I met Ginger on the Internet, and that at one point her bank account was frozen by her bank because they thought I was a scammer.
 You may ask why don’t I take all the pictures down and make everything private?
 Well, the pictures are out in the wild anyway, so there’s no point closing the stable door now the horse has bolted.
 Plus, I want to share the pictures I take with my family and friends around the world.
 I also want to have these pictures and words hang around for a while after I’m gone for my grandchildren to see, so they can find out a little bit more about who I am, and our family history.
 Why should I give in to these criminals and their psychological bullying?
 My friends, family, customers, and contacts have all been kept informed about this criminal activity, all the better to keep an eye out for new scammers so that I can deal with them.

 So, here I stay.

 My advice to the victims is report your experiences to the authorities.
-I am always happy to cooperate And report the profiles of people attempting to con you to the sites they are using.
-If you don’t report them, you are making it easier for the criminals to carry on their illicit schemes – and steal money from people, from the few victims who have contacted me, I know they have defrauded them of quite significant sums.
+I am always happy to cooperate and report the profiles of people attempting to con you to the sites they are using.
+If you don’t report them you are making it easier for the criminals to carry on their illicit schemes – and continue stealing money from people.
+From the few victims who have contacted me, I know that some of them have been defrauded of quite significant sums.